DISCLAIMER:

 asked her, once they were underway.

-"I'm not the one that
+"I am not the one who

-needs to answer that question," Ixchel replied, not falling for Janeway's
+needs to answer that question," Ixchel replied, clearly

-feigned annoyance.
-"How are you
+"How are you feeling?"

 Janeway smiled.
 "Like the weight of the world's been